drop-games/eb-docs/docs/NFT.md

 sidebar_position: 5
 ---

+import Link from '@docusaurus/Link';
+import TextStyled from "../src/components/CustomReactComponents";

 # NFT

 <!-- Drop Games NFTs; Community created NFTs; NFT types - Swords, Armor, Other, real estate; NFT Themes & Collections; NFT mutability (contract upgradability)
 Any NFT can be voted in?
-How to earn NFT - duel to earn -> get a lootbox, buy on market
-Temporarily held NFT (like a boxing belt for champs etc) Third party NFT implementation (art in dojo, NFT music etc) Creators earns how? -->
+How to earn NFT - duel to earn -> get a loot crate, buy on market Temporarily held NFT (like a boxing belt for champs etc) Third party NFT implementation (art in dojo, NFT music etc) Creators earns how? -->